 I have done a lot of research into sleep and increasing the quality of sleep as I am not the best sleeper myself, especially since becoming a parent.
 The Sleep Foundation stats for Australia state that.
 'Poor sleep is increasingly common among Australians, with one in three people regularly struggling with their sleep.'

-And one in 3 is only what is reported so I imagine it being a heck of a lot higher than that.
+And one in three is only what is reported, so I imagine it being a heck of a lot higher than that.
 Because I don't think those stats take into account parents raising babies and children, and constantly getting their sleep interrupted and I don't think it takes into account many kids having issues with sleep lately either.

 What affects our Sleep Quality?